-Jacksonville City Council candidate Michael Boylan, the former CEO of WJCT, is poised to become interim director of the city’s Cultural Council.
+Jacksonville City Council candidate Michael Boylan, the former CEO of WJCT, was poised until last month to become interim director of the city’s Cultural Council.

-Boylan, who is just six months from an election against Republican Rose Conry, noted Thursday that while it was “premature” to assume the posting was a “done deal,” he could serve in a short-term role and still run for City Council.
+Boylan, who is just six months from an election against fellow Republican Rose Conry, noted that while it was “premature” to assume the posting was a “done deal,” he could serve in a short-term role and also still run for City Council.

-“As to serving as the interim head of the Cultural Council, I first must note that board has not yet voted on my hiring (my understanding is that they meet next Thursday) so it’s a bit premature to assume it’s a done deal,” Boylan said.
+“As to serving as the interim head of the Cultural Council, I first must note that board has not yet voted on my hiring, so it’s a bit premature to assume it’s a done deal,” Boylan said.

-Boylan is not looking for the permanent gig; he seeks to “fill a temporary void.”
+Boylan told us he was not looking for the permanent gig; he sought to “fill a temporary void.”

 “I still believe I can best serve this community on the Council where I can impact policy,” Boylan added.

-Boylan currently is somewhat behind Conry in the fundraising race in the Southside/Mandarin district.
+The publicity of recent weeks is unwelcome for Boylan, who was already behind Conry in the fundraising race in the Southside/Mandarin district.

 In the past two months, he has raised just $2,245, and has just under $41,000 on hand.